19 min to read

 In essence, the B2B social media platform punishes these types of content:

-- Spammy: Poorly written (bad grammar), full of outbound links and any "bot-y" content.
+• Spammy: Poorly written (bad grammar), full of outbound links and any "bot-y" content.
 Also, avoid basic hashtags such as #follow or #like.

 If you want to write great LinkedIn posts that will make your account more desirable for LinkedIn's algorithm, follow these tips:

-- Make it easy to read: Offer valuable information, but don't make massive walls of text, as readers can get tired of it.
+• Make it easy to read: Offer valuable information, but don't make massive walls of text, as readers can get tired of it.
 In this case, redirect users to your blog if you want to offer more information.

-- Use around three hashtags: try to mix your hashtags with highly popular and the ones belonging to your niche so that you can expand your reach.
+• Use around three hashtags: Try to mix your hashtags with highly popular and the ones belonging to your niche so that you can expand your reach.

-- Don't include outbound links: as with any algorithm, the program wants users to stay on the platform, and if you put outbound links in your caption, the algorithm won't be happy with it.
+• Don't include outbound links: As with any algorithm, the program wants users to stay on the platform, and if you put outbound links in your caption, the algorithm won't be happy with it.
 Nevertheless, experts say that if you put the link in the comments, it doesn't seem to affect your post's reach.

-Now let's see how you can build a better relationship with LinkedIn's algorithm.
+Now, let's see how you can build a better relationship with LinkedIn's algorithm.

 Choose the right time to post

-It sounds repetitive, we know, but this is 101 in social media management, you should always post when your users are most active.
+It sounds repetitive, we know, but this is 101 in social media management; you should always post when your users are most active.

-According to an article by The Balance Small Business, 50% of users connect more after hours, so if you post at 2 am or during work hours, it will most likely take a long time to receive even one like.
+According to an article by The Balance Small Business, 50% of users connect more after hours, so if you post at 2 p.m. or during work hours, it will most likely take a long time to receive even one like.

 The article gives us more information and shows us that the best times for this platform are usually:

-- Most clicks and shares: Tuesdays, 11 AM-12 PM.
+• Most clicks and shares: Tuesdays, 11 AM-12 PM.

-- The worst time for LinkedIn: Sleeping hours (10 PM-6 AM)
+• The worst time for LinkedIn: Sleeping hours (10 PM-6 AM)

-- Best Times to post 7-8 AM; 5-6 PM.
+• Best Times to post: 7-8 AM; 5-6 PM.

-Create the type of content Linkedin likes
+Create the type of content LinkedIn likes

-As we said before, Linkedin is like Facebook's uncle, a businessman who is there only for B2B, no memes or dancing reels.
+As we said before, LinkedIn is like Facebook's uncle, a businessman who is there only for B2B, no memes or dancing reels.

-Linkedin's algorithm craves for two types of content:
+LinkedIn's algorithm craves two types of content:

-- Job offers
+• Job offers

-- Information that provides value to your business or other's
+• Information that provides value to your business or others

 So, on this platform, you want to show your biggest accomplishments and how good of a business you are.
-When you reach many users in your profile, Linkedin's algorithm will shake your hand like the wolf of wall street.
+When you reach many users in your profile, Linkedin's algorithm will shake your hand like the wolf of Wall Street.

-Use LinkedIn's publishing tool
+Use LinkedIn's publishing tool.

-If you don't have a tool to schedule your articles, don't worry, the same social media offers it to you and gives greater momentum to the publications you make.
+If you don't have a tool to schedule your articles, don't worry the same social media offers it to you and gives greater momentum to the publications you make.

 The Editor-in-Chief at LinkedIn says Publisher posts show up in the feed for your connections and followers based on time.